imagej/imagej.github.io/_pages/plugins/biovoxxel-toolbox.md

 <img src="/media/plugins/thresholdcheck.png" width="770"/>

-**blue** = this is thresholded as background and also represents black or very dark areas in the original image, thus most likely beeing really background.
+**blue** = this is thresholded as background and also represents black or very dark areas in the original image, thus most likely being really background.

 **cyan** = these areas have a certain brightness level in the original image but are not recognized by the respective tresholding algorithm, hence might point out a underestimation of features by the threshold.